-Neil Hillman is not just a highly-experienced practitioner, but additionally he is a speaker, an author and an academic.
-He completed his PhD concerning emotion in sound design within the University of York’s Department of Theatre, Film and Television, presenting a thesis entitled ‘A new sound mixing framework for enhanced emotive sound design within contemporary moving-picture audio production and post-production.’
+Neil Hillman is not just a highly-experienced practitioner; he is also an academic, an author and a speaker.
+His PhD concerning emotion in sound design was completed within the University of York’s Department of Theatre, Film and Television, presenting a thesis entitled ‘A new sound mixing framework for enhanced emotive sound design within contemporary moving-picture audio production and post-production.’
 He has written prodigiously for trade magazines such as Studio Sound, Audio Media, Resolution and Audiofile, industry blog Pro Tools Expert, academic publisher Routledge and on the topic of broadcast sound for The Daily Telegraph.

-As well as regularly teaching undergraduates and delivering post-graduate modules at the University of York, Neil has been a guest lecturer and an invited speaker at many other institutions; presenting his thoughts through talks on sound in places such as the Audio Engineering Society in LA, the BFI, the Grierson Trust, the BBC Academy and the University of Ulster; as well as teaching at Birmingham City University, the University of Staffordshire and the University of Gloucestershire.
-He has taught overseas students as far afield as the School of Audio Engineering (SAE) Brisbane and Queensland University of Technology (QUT) and the British Council, Sudan; and he is the External Examiner for the Australian Film Television and Radio School (AFTRS) MA in Sound Design.
+As well as teaching undergraduates and delivering post-graduate modules at the University of York, Neil has been a guest lecturer and an invited speaker at many other institutions: presenting talks on sound, strategy and business at places such as the Audio Engineering Society in LA, the BFI, the Grierson Trust, the BBC Academy and the University of Ulster; as well as teaching at Birmingham City University, the University of Staffordshire and the University of Gloucestershire.
+He has taught overseas students as far afield as the School of Audio Engineering (SAE Brisbane), Queensland University of Technology (QUT) and the British Council, Sudan; and he is the External Examiner for the Australian Film Television and Radio School (AFTRS) MA in Sound Design.

-Neil can be contacted for speaking and teaching engagements through the contact form on this website.
+Consultation, writing, speaking or teaching enquiries can be made through the contact form on this website.

 Neil Hillman at IMDb